german92/iExperience.github.io/slides/2A/booleans_control_flow_loops.md

 ---

+## Exercise: E1 (FizzBuzz)

+Write a program that prints the numbers from 1 to 100.
+But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”.

+---

-# Recap
+# Today's Summary

-* We can use boolean expressions to check conditions
+* We can use boolean expressions to represent conditions
-* We can use if/else/unless statements to control flow
+* We can use if/else/unless statements to control program flow
-* We can use loops to automate and control repetitive work
+* We can use loops to automate repetitive work